extrabacon/python-shell/README.md

 #### event: `error`

-Fires when the process terminates with a non-zero exit code, or if data is written to the stderr stream.
+Fires when the process terminates with a non-zero exit code.

 ## Used By: